aaronweeden/xdmod/docs/commands.md

 different realms.
 Ability to auto detect and build all or specify a specific realm or realms to process.

-### acl-config
+### xdmod-acl-config

-The `acl-config` command ensures that all acl related tables are present, required configuration files are valid, and the acl related database tables are populated correctly.
+The `xdmod-acl-config` command ensures that all acl related tables are present, required configuration files are valid, and the acl related database tables are populated correctly.